avintas/tango/docs/GREETINGS-TABLE-MIGRATION.md

 ## Overview

-Migrated greetings content from the unified `content` table to a dedicated `greetings` table, following the established pattern from the Wisdom Table migration.
+Migrated greetings content from the unified `content` table to a dedicated `collection_greetings` table, following the established pattern from the Wisdom Table migration.

 ## What Changed